 The Community Food Pantry exists because our community provides the resources needed to obtain the food and run the Pantry week after week for the past 28 years!

-Once again, the Pantry is honored to be the recipients of proceeds from Kent School’s Third Annual Empty Bowls Event held at the school on Friday, November 9, 2018.
+Once again, the Pantry is honored to be the recipients of proceeds from Kent School’s Fourth Annual Empty Bowls Event held at the school on Friday, November 8, 2019.

 This year, talented and dedicated Kent County residents will have presented three “empty bowls” events.
 These events have the common goal of raising awareness of the hunger in our county and providing the means for people to help put food on the tables of those who are in need.

 If you, the reader, have never attended one of the following events, mark your calendars for the future events.
 Not only are the pottery bowls a meaningful addition to your home, but the food, the camaraderie and the chance to support the Pantry are reasons to attend.

 Chestertown RiverArts, under the leadership of Marilee Schumann and the RiverArts Clay Studio, holds their Empty Bowls event in the spring each year.

 Soup-er Bowl at Kent County High School, is held in March each year.
 It is co-chaired by art teacher Stephanie Spence along with the National Art Honor Society students.

 Therefore, young people, high school students, and adults all have the opportunity to participate and make a difference in Kent County.